klahrinz/klahrinz.github.io/LAW01-06-3crp.md

 <p style="text-align:center; font-size: 16px; font-weight: bold;">RULE 112 PRELIMINARY INVESTIGATION </p>

-**Section 1.
+**§1.
 Preliminary investigation defined; when required.**

 Preliminary investigation is an inquiry or proceeding to determine whether there is sufficient ground to engender a well-founded belief that a crime has been committed and the respondent is probably guilty thereof, and should be held for trial.
-Except as provided in section 7 of this Rule, a preliminary investigation is required to be conducted before the filing of a complaint or information for an offense where the penalty prescribed by law is at least four (4) years, two (2) months and one (1) day without regard to the fine.
+Except as provided in §7 of this Rule, a preliminary investigation is required to be conducted before the filing of a complaint or information for an offense where the penalty prescribed by law is at least four (4) years, two (2) months and one (1) day without regard to the fine.

-**Section 2.
+**§2.
 Officers authorized to conduct preliminary investigations.**

 The following may conduct preliminary investigations: